Taro Kono: Social issues

 Kono delivering a speech in Seoul, South Korea, in June 2018.

 Taro Kono supports legalising same-sex marriage and allowing married couples to have separate surnames.

 He established a House subcommittee on genetically modified organisms in 1997 and supported new labeling rules on GMOs.

 Kono has said that he would not visit Yasukuni Shrine if he was ever made prime minister, although he visits the shrine at present because he has relatives who died in the war.
-Kono believes that the best way for Japan to limit political backlash from their surrounding neighbors is to build a new shrine, "Kono said he supported building a new national memorial to honor the war dead, saying it would make it easier for the Emperor and the prime minister to pay their respects".
-Kono believes that building a new shrine will de-escalate tension from Japan's neighbors over Japan's prime minister visiting the current shrine, which honors 14 Class-A-War criminals.
-The Emperor does not currently visit Yasukuni Shrine.
+Kono believes that the best way for Japan to limit political backlash from their surrounding neighbors is to build a new shrine, arguing it would make it easier for the Emperor and the prime minister to pay their respects.
+Kono believes that building a new shrine will de-escalate tension from Japan's neighbors.
+The Emperor does not currently visit Yasukuni Shrine, which honors 14 Class-A-War criminals, and no Emperor has visited since 1978.

 In March 2019, Kono publicly made the proposal to end the common practice of expressing Japanese names in English or other foreign languages in the Western way, i.e. given name followed by family name, and to return to the Japanese traditional practice of putting the family name first.
 He stated that the start of the new Reiwa Japanese era name and the coming 2020 Summer Olympics to be held in Japan provide timely opportunities for initiating a reversal.
 Japan adopted on its own initiative the Western way of expressing names at the end of the 19th century, under the initiative of Meiji era reformers.